bopjesvla/replication/report.md

 The model used in all tasks is a regularized logistic regression model (C = 1.0, class weights were balanced using the method devised by @king2001logistic).

+[@Ruiter2018]

 ## Task 1: Identifying Replications

+*In this task, the goal was to identify replication studies in a mixed set of replication studies and replicated studies.*

 Replication studies and replicated papers were annotated with positive and negative labels, respectively.
 For this task, the normalized frequencies of words starting with "replicat", "reproduc", "note", "comment", "reply", "re-" and "reinvestigat" were independently added as features.
 Additionally, both the average word vectors and the hand-picked features were recomputed for the paper titles rather than the full text, and this second feature matrix was concatenated to the first one.
 A logistic regression model was trained and tested on a stratified 40-fold split of the data.

 ## Task 2: Categorizing Replications

+*In this task, the goal was to distinguish failed replication studies from successful replication studies.*

 Replication studies were annotated with a label denoting whether the study failed.
 Partially successful and ambiguous replications were discarded, as were replications where data about the outcome was missing, leaving 150 replications, of which 49 were successful.
 A logistic regression model was trained and tested on a stratified 20-fold split of the data.

 ## Task 3: Predicting Failure to Replicate

+*In this task, the goal was to distinguish replicated studies with successful replications from replicated studies with failed replications.*

 All original papers were annotated with a label denoting whether its replications failed.
 Papers with mixed or partially successful replications were discarded, as were original papers where all replication results were missing, leaving 178 original papers, of which 68 were successfully replicated.
 A logistic regression model was trained and tested on a stratified 20-fold split of the data.